rikhuijzer/blog/posts/bubble.md

 \figure{/assets/everything-is-fine/aex.jpg}{AEX index (Amsterdam)}{Price of the AEX index}{https://finance.yahoo.com/quote/^AEX}{Yahoo}

-Or, Bitcoin:

-\figure{/assets/everything-is-fine/bitcoin.jpg}{Bitcoin price}{Price of Bitcoin compared to US dollars.
-The red circles have been omitted because there is no price in the graph for 2000 and 2007}{https://finance.yahoo.com/quote/BTC-USD}{Yahoo}

-Note that Bitcoin mainly spikes since
 Or, houses:

 \figure{/assets/everything-is-fine/houses.jpg}{House price}{House price index.
 The red circle indicates the housing market crash of 2007}{https://www.economist.com/graphic-detail/2017/03/09/global-house-prices}{Economist}